FilipDominec/rp2daq/README.md

 ### Receiving analog data

 Similarly, you can get a readout from the built-in analog/digital converter (ADC).
-With default configuration, it will measure 1000 voltage values on the GPIO 26:
+With default configuration, following command will measure 1000 voltage values on the GPIO 26:

 ```Python
 import rp2daq